the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

-Now you have styled your application and components with basic CSS.
-It should look quite decent.
-As you know, JSX mixes up HTML and JavaScript.
-Now one could argue to add CSS in the mix as well.
-That's called inline style.
-You can define JavaScript objects and pass them to the style attribute of an element.
+Now the application and components has been syled with basic CSS.
+Further, we know JSX mixes up HTML and JavaScript, and now we arguably add CSS to that mix.
+That's called inline style, where you can define JavaScript objects and pass them to the style attribute of an element.

 Let's keep the Table column width flexible by using inline style.

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 const Table = ({ list, pattern, onDismiss }) =>
   <div className="table">